adobe-apiplatform/umapi-documentation/en/index.md

 Welcome to the documentation center for User Management APIs from Adobe.

-**This is a draft development area.
-Production documentation is [here](https://www.adobe.io/apis/cloudplatform/usermanagement/docs/gettingstarted.html)**
+**This is a draft development area.**  Production documentation is [here](https://www.adobe.io/apis/cloudplatform/usermanagement/docs/gettingstarted.html).

 [Getting Started with User Management](getstarted.md)